caemor/epd-waveshare/examples/Readme.md

 All of these examples are projects of their own.

-### embedded_linux_epd4in2

-Basic example of using a Raspberry Pi with the 4in2 Waveshare E-Ink Display.
+A few notes:
+ - If not stated otherwise the example is for a Raspberry Pi running Linux.

-It showcases most of what can be done with the crate.
+ - epdXinYY_full showcase most of what can be done with this crate.
+This means that they are using graphics feature and use the DisplayXinYY with its buffer.

+Special Examples:

+### epd4in2_var_display_buffer

+This examples used the graphics feature with VarDisplay and therefore a variable buffer(size).

-### embedded_linux_epd1in54
+### epd1in54_no_graphics (Fastest Example)

-Basic example of using a Raspberry Pi with the 1in54 Waveshare E-Ink Display.

-This example doesn't use the graphics feature of the crate and shows the fast update rate of the 1in54 EPD.
+This example doesn't use the graphics feature and handles all the "drawing" by itself.
+It also has a speeddemonstration included.

-### embedded_linux_epd2in9

-Basic example of using a Raspberry Pi with the 4in2 Waveshare E-Ink Display.

-It showcases most of what can be done with the crate.